epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/README.md

 Also they did robustness checks but they might have forget some covariates.

 * Sensitivity analysis : evaluate the effect of unobserved covariates Concern that some important baseline differences were not measured, so that individuals who appear comparable may not be.
+Sensitivity analysis in observational studies can address this, by finding what the unmeasured covariate would have to be like to change the study's conclusions.

+A fundamental concern when conducting evaluations using observational data is that unmeasured confounding—one or more additional factors that cause both the treatment assignment and the outcome—might be mistaken for a treatment effect.
+In observational research, it is unlikely that data for all potential confounding variables will be available.
+Thus, one should conduct a post-estimation sensitivity analysis to assess how strong a relationship would have to be between an unmeasured confounder and the treatment assignment, as well as between the unmeasured confounder and the outcome, to explain away an observed treatment effect.

 * Propensity score matching : better result